Constraining braneworlds with entanglement entropy: Constraining the DGP term

 The intersection describes the part of parameter space in which the horizon entropy is always negative regardless of the brane angles.
-Thus, it is natural to put the intersection in the swampland.
+Thus, the intersection in the swampland.
 To find this region, it is helpful to define the contribution of an individual brane to the entropy:

 $\mathcal{S}_{\text{h}}^{(i)}$ has a positive singularity as $\theta_i \to 0^+$ for $\lambda_i \geq -1$.
 So, if either DGP coupling is at or above $-1$, then we can get a positive horizon entropy by taking the corresponding angle to be sufficiently small.
 This means that